 “We do not have enough information about the preparation of coconut flour to say whether soaking reduces phytic acid, but as with other phytic-acid containing foods, the likelihood is that it is at least partially reduced.”

 In addition, coconut itself is not a high phytate containing food.
 For example, 100 grams of coconut contain approximately 230 mg of phytate.
-This compares with 1800 mg/100 g of phytate in cashews, 1300 mg/100 g of phytate in almonds, and 1000 mg/100 g of phytate in dried lima beans (Source: www.phyticacid.org)
+This compares with 1800 mg/100 g of phytate in cashews, 1300 mg/100 g of phytate in almonds, and 1000 mg/100 g of phytate in dried lima beans.
+Secondary products made from almonds such as almond flour and almond meal are also very high in phytates as well as oxalic acid.
+(Source: www.phyticacid.org)

-However, if a person is on the GAPS or SCD diets and is eating foods containing coconut flour several times a week or more, it might be wise to soak prior to baking just as a precautionary move until more research is done to corroborate Mr. Nagel’s hunch that soaking probably reduces the phytic acid content of coconut flour at least partially.
+However, if a person is on the GAPS or SCD diets and eating coconut containing foods several times a week, it might be wise to use soaked coconut flour prior to baking just as a precautionary move until more research is done to corroborate Mr. Nagel’s hunch that soaking probably reduces the phytic acid content of coconut flour at least partially.

 In essence, then, the goal with regard to phytic acid is not to completely eliminate it from the diet but rather to keep it at manageable and acceptable levels.
 Soaking those foods that are naturally high in phytates such as seeds, nuts, legumes, and grains and only soaking other foods that are eaten frequently but are low in phytate in comparison such as coconut flour seems a reasonable approach to meeting this overall dietary goal … at least until more research is done!